dCache/admin-space/build-dcache-from-source.md

 update-alternatives --config java
 ```

-If the Java version was not the problem, please look in the logs (probably /var/log, or view with `journalctl -u name-of-dcache-service`) for errors.
+If the Java version was not the problem, please look in the logs (probably /var/log or /var/log/dcache, or view with `journalctl -u name-of-dcache-domain`) for errors.

 ## 7. Roll back